 CLUSTER ANALYSIS INTERPRETATION

 Focus on delivering a highly personalised shopping experience for customers.

 Customer relationship management (CRM) uses information technology (IT) to acquire, maintain and grow customer segments of the target market.
 CRM also assists you in building relationships and boosting customer loyalty by implementing customer-centric strategies built on data analytics.
 You can collect information on each of your customers to analyse their purchase history and buying behaviour.

 The practice of CRM focuses on customer identification, attraction, development and retention.
 You can identify customers using customer segmentation and data mining techniques such as clustering.

 Customers are attracted and developed using predictive analysis that determines future consumer behaviour.
-You can retain customers because CRM is a customer-centric approach to category management where the business develops a deep understanding of their customers to target them effectively.
+You can retain customers because CRM is a customer-centric approach to category management where a business develops a deep understanding of their customers to target them effectively.

 You can use consumer segmentation to segment group a market into smaller groups according to the needs of consumer’s, defining characteristics and buying behaviour.
 You can also use this practice to collect information about your target market so that you can offer the right products at the right time, place and price.

 You can segment your consumers according to various characteristics such as demographics, geographic location, psychographics or behavioural variables.

 Here, clustering algorithms are worth using for efficient and effective consumer segmentation to produce groups that exhibit similar consumer behaviour.
 You can, therefore, assume that consumers who fall within the same cluster will respond similarly to your strategies and tactics.